 - Counter-cyclical behavior: Many alternative investments move counter-cyclically to the stock market, rising when it falls and vice versa.

 - Unusual or inefficient markets: Many of these investments exist in poorly functioning or otherwise inefficient markets.
 This allows investors opportunity to capitalize on the mistakes made by others.

-- Variety: An alternative investment can include a plot of land.
+- Variety: An alternative investment can be a plot of land, jewelry, an antique cello or rare book.
 It can include a small business or a patch of ore.
 The sheer variety of alternative investments means that savvy investors can look for opportunities in new places.